The Muddy insider guide to Windsor

 If you want a guaranteed peak at our Queen, she’s a regular at the Royal Windsor Horse Show.
 It’s grown from a small charity dog and horse show to a big deal.
 A whopping 50,000 people visit the show each year in Her Maj’s back garden.
 Many top show jumpers and dressage riders compete here, the military put on a mega display, the kids’ Shetland Grand National is awesome and there’s a pretty high quota of royals ambling around.

 Prefer to park your bum on a red velvet seat?
 Windsor’s Theatre Royal is a stunning venue, owned by the legendary Bill Kenwright.
 Lots of gold gilding and plush velvet.
 Some of the shows are a bit old fashioned but they throw a few gems in to pull in a younger crowd.
-Right now you can see Sir Ian McKellan in an age, gender and colour blind production of Hamlet (above).
+The multi-talented Will Young making in Windsor debut in A Thousand Clowns earlier this year and Sir Ian McKellen did a stint here too.

 There are two places guaranteed to drag urban hipsters out of a cereal cafe, it’s The Old Court and Brewery Comedy at Eton & Windsor Brewery.
 The Old Court is a former magistrate’s court come bar and culture club.
 You’ll find indie cinema nights and comedy, theatre, art and so much more.
 It’s the epitome of alternative and I love it.
 Eton & Windsor Brewery is more than a regional beer producer, it’s also a comedy venue.
 Yup.
 Craft beers and comedy – it a match made in hipster heaven.
 Fresh meat, I mean talent, perform regularly from the factory floor and they jessie it up with fairy lights.
 It’s worth keeping your eye out for Windsor Fringe Festival (usually September).
 It’s the second oldest fringe festival (after Edinburgh, obvs) and showcases new talent in music, dance, comedy, drama and art.